 As Iceland basks in the glory of its otherworldly landscapes, an increasing number of visitors arrive to explore its natural wonders of glaciers, mountains, waterfalls, geysers and volcanoes.
-In 2017, this country of 330,000 people expects tourist numbers to reach 1.45million.

 So whether it’s having your mind blown by the sheer intensity of Dettifoss, Europe’s most powerful waterfall or finally being able to pronounce the names of streets and neighborhoods, here are some things you’ll learn while traveling in Iceland.